 How do I apply?

-To apply to do research in Wind Energy, apply online for a postgraduate research degree.
+To apply to Track A or Track B at Strathclyde, apply now online for a postgraduate research degree.
 You should select ‘MRes Wind Energy Systems’ as the programme name.
 For administrative reasons this is listed as a 12 month course but it is the correct programme for the 4 year PhD.
 There is no need to complete the ‘Project Proposal’ section as PhD topics are not decided until the end of the first year.
 Applications should be completed by the end of July to start the following October.

-To apply to do research in Marine Energy, visit University of Edinburgh for more information.
+To apply to Track B at the University of Edinburgh, visit University of Edinburgh for more information.

 What is the work load like?